Face it, we all know or have had bad bosses. It seems to be a given in the business world. It’s been true for decades.

-In the end, I believe that effective management requires application of leadership principles.
+In the end, I believe that effective management requires the application of leadership principles.
 YES, the two are different, but so few understand that.
-A leader will have a heart to inspire and influence their people (in a good way).
-The five sources of bad boss won’t be a factor for the person who genuinely wants to be a better leader.
+A leader will have the heart to inspire and influence their people (in a good way).
+The five sources of a bad boss won’t be a factor for the person who genuinely wants to be a better leader.

 The young manager who gets promoted into the role will seek coaching and mentoring to fix their weaknesses and highlight their strengths.